 How to Celebrate International Jazz Day

-This year’s event varies from online performances to international Jazz Day events taking place in-person around the globe.
-A few of the many International Jazz Day events taking place this year include:
+The 2021 event varied from online performances to international Jazz Day events taking place in-person around the globe.
+A few of the many events which took place included:

 - Jazzologia – Virtual event from Buenos Aires, Argentina

 - Jam Jazz Appreciation Concert – Cas di Cultura Aruba, Oranjestad, Aruba

 - The Big Jazz Hullabaloo International Jazz Day Special – Virtual event from London, United Kingdom

 - International Jazz Day with William Michals – Charleston, South Carolina, United States